-However, Tarifa is not only a destination for water sports, it is also a place full of history and culture, with a rich gastronomy and beautiful beaches.
-In this article, we'll show you what to do in Tarifa with an easterly wind, so you can make the most of your stay in this beautiful town.
+Tarifa is not only a destination for water sports, it is also a place full of history and culture, with a rich gastronomy and beautiful beaches.
+From Visitanddo.com we are going to show you what to do in Tarifa with an easterly windso that you can make the most of your visit to this destination.

 What is the east wind?

-This wind is usually warm and dry, and can be very strong at certain times of the year.
-In some regions, such as in the south of Spain, for example in Tarifa, the easterly wind can cause extreme weather conditions, such as prolonged droughts or dust storms.
+This wind is usually warm and dryand can be very strong at certain times of the year.
+In some regions, such as in the south of Spain, for example in Tarifa, easterly wind can cause extreme weather conditionssuch as prolonged droughts or dust storms.

 Things to do in Tarifa with an easterly wind

-Windsurfing is another popular water sport in Tarifa, especially at Los Lances beach, located south of the town.
-Here you will find a large number of windsurfing schools offering lessons for all levels, as well as equipment hire.
+Windsurfing is another popular water sport in Tarifa, especially at Los Lances beach, located to the south of the town.
+Here you will find a large number of windsurfing schools offering lessons for all levelsas well as equipment rental.

 If you prefer surfing, you can also surf in Tarifa with an easterly wind.
-Los Lances beach is a good option for beginners, while Punta Paloma beach is more suitable for more experienced surfers.
+Los Lances beach is a good option for beginners.The beach at Punta Paloma is more suitable for the more experienced.

 4. Visiting the Castle of Guzmán el Bueno

 If you prefer something quieter, a visit to the Castle of Guzmán el Bueno is a good option.
 It is a an impressive fortress located in the centre of Tarifa..
 Built in the 10th century, it was used as a defence for the city for centuries and today is one of the most important monuments in the area.
 From the top of the castle you can enjoy breathtaking views of the city and the sea..

 5. Enjoy the local gastronomy